gds-operations/puppet-module-skeleton/README.md

 * `rake lint` - checks against the puppet style guide
 * `rake syntax` - to check your have valid puppet and erb syntax

-You can run the tests in real time while modifying the source code, just run the following command and the tests will run each time you have changed a file in the manifests folder:
+During development of your puppet module you might want to run your unit tests a couple of times.
+You can use the following command to automate running the unit tests on every change made in the manifests folder.

-	guard
+    bundle exec guard

 ## Thanks